Skip to main content

 हमलोग

-There are plenty of good things about the community immersion.
-First, I got to eat mid-day meal.
-Simple Daal and Roti were so delicious to eat that I cant compare this with anything.
-The Government senior secondary school Sonasar had a really awesome cook.
+There are plenty of good things about community immersion.
+First, I got to eat delicious mid-day meal.
+Simple Daal and Roti were so delicious to eat that I can't compare this with anything.
+The government senior secondary school Sonasar had a really awesome Bhojanmata.
 She made food for all the teachers and children.
 Rajendra ji and all the MDM staff were very kind to me.
-In a whole month, not a single day they forget to ask me if I had the food or not.
+In a whole month, not a single day they forgot to ask me if I had the food or not.

 MID-DAY-MEAL(NAMKEEN RICE)